Directed panspermia: History and motivation

 An early example of the idea of directed panspermia dates to the early science fiction work Last and First Men by Olaf Stapledon, first published in 1930.
 It details the manner in which the last humans, upon discovering that the Solar System will soon be destroyed, send microscopic "seeds of a new humanity" towards potentially habitable areas of the universe.

-In 1966, Shklovskii and Sagan speculated that life on Earth may have been seeded through directed panspermia by other civilisations, and, in 1973, Crick and Orgel also discussed the concept.
+In 1966, Shklovskii and Sagan speculated that life on Earth may have been seeded through directed panspermia by other civilizations, and, in 1973, Crick and Orgel also discussed the concept.
 In the controversial 2008 documentary Expelled: No Intelligence Allowed starring Ben Stein, Richard Dawkins mentioned directed panspermia as a possible scenario and that scientists may find evidence of it hidden in human biological chemistry and molecular biology.
 Conversely, Mautner and Matloff proposed in 1979, and Mautner examined in detail in 1995 and 1997 the technology and motivation to secure and expand organic gene/protein life-form by directed panspermia missions to other planetary systems, protoplanetary discs and star-forming clouds.
 Technological aspects include propulsion by solar sails, deceleration by radiation pressure or viscous drag at the target, and capture of the colonizing micro-organisms by planets.
 A possible objection is potential interference with local life at the targets, but targeting young planetary systems where local life, especially advanced life, could not have started yet, avoids this problem.

 Directed panspermia may be motivated by the desire to perpetuate the common genetic heritage of all terrestrial life.
 This motivation was formulated as biotic ethics that value the common gene/protein patterns of self propagation, and as panbiotic ethics that aim to secure and expand life in the universe.

 Strategies and targets

-Directed panspermia may be aimed at nearby young planetary systems such as Alpha PsA (25 ly (light-years) away) and Beta Pictoris (63.4 ly), both of which show accretion discs and signs of comets and planets.
+Directed panspermia may be aimed at nearby young planetary systems such as Fomalhaut (25 ly (light-years) away) and Beta Pictoris (63.4 ly), both of which show accretion discs and signs of comets and planets.
 More suitable targets may be identified by space telescopes such as the Kepler mission that will identify nearby star systems with habitable astronomical objects.
 Alternatively, directed panspermia may aim at star-forming interstellar clouds such as Rho Ophiuchi cloud complex (427 ly), that contains clusters of new stars too young to originate local life (425 infrared-emitting young stars aged 100,000 to a million years).
 Such clouds contain zones with various densities (diffuse cloud < dark fragment < dense core < protostellar condensation < accretion disc) that could selectively capture panspermia capsules of various sizes.

 Habitable astronomical objects or habitable zones about nearby stars may be targeted by large (10 kg) missions where microbial capsules are bundled and shielded.
 Upon arrival, microbial capsules in the payload may be dispersed in orbit for capture by planets.
 Alternatively, small microbial capsules may be sent in large swarms to habitable planets, protoplanetary discs, or zones of various density in interstellar clouds.
 The microbial swarm provides minimal shielding but does not require high precision targeting, especially when aiming at large interstellar clouds.